darcyclarke/faq/README.md

 # FAQ
-Frequently Asked Questions... not a complete list... more will be added soon...
+**Frequently Asked Questions** - this is not a complete list so expect more to be added over time...

 ### `npm`